zonika/rps-game-app-web-0715-public/README.md

 ### Create the game model

-Build the RPSGame model according to the rspec tests.
+Build the RPSGame model according to the learn tests.

 ### Create the Sinatra app